Matteo Berrettini

 Matteo Berrettini ([matˈtɛːo berretˈtiːni]; born 12 April 1996) is an Italian professional tennis player.
-He has been ranked as high as world No. 6 in singles by the Association of Tennis Professionals (ATP), which he achieved in January 2022, and world No. 105 in doubles achieved on July 2019.
-Berrettini has won seven ATP Tour singles titles and two doubles titles, and produced his best major performance by reaching the singles final of the 2021 Wimbledon Championships.
-He has also reached the quarterfinals or better at all four majors, being the first man born in the 1990s and the first Italian man to achieve the feat.
+He has been ranked as high as world No. 6 in singles by the Association of Tennis Professionals (ATP), which he achieved in January 2022, and world No. 105 in doubles, attained in July 2019.
+Berrettini has won ten ATP Tour singles titles and two doubles titles, and produced his best major performance by reaching the singles final of the 2021 Wimbledon Championships.
+He is the first man born in the 1990s and first Italian man to reach the quarterfinals or better at all four majors.
+Berrettini was part of the Italy Davis Cup team that won the 2024 crown, going undefeated in all his rubbers.